LucasQi/bmi-neural-network-r/README.md

 The original dataset contains approximately 20,000 observations covering demographic characteristics, exercise activity, dietary information, and physiological measurements.

+## Limitations

+The original dataset contained approximately 20,000 observations, but due to limited computational resources, the neural network was trained on a random subset of 2,000 observations.

+This reduced training time and made cross-validation more computationally feasible, but it may have limited the model's ability to learn from the full diversity of the dataset.
+Training on the complete dataset with greater computational resources could potentially improve model stability and predictive performance.

+To further reduce computational cost, 5-fold cross-validation was used instead of a more computationally intensive 10-fold procedure.

+Neural networks are also less interpretable than traditional regression models, making it more difficult to explain the contribution of individual predictors.

 ## Future Improvements